IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 			// In case there was a failure collecting credentials you need to report
 			// it back to the AuthenticationContext.
 Otherwise Mobile Client
-			// Access Client SDK will remain in a waiting-for-credentials state
+			// Access client SDK will remain in a waiting-for-credentials state
 			// forever

 			log("This should never happen...");